nurrebass1/io19-development-environment/README.md

 In order to deploy the development environments the below steps are required:

 ## Foreman Pre-Configuration

+You need to config the Foreman once you setup the Foreman, if you have not configured it yet, please follow below steps:
 ### Create Host Groups:

 1) Login to the Foreman